Company History

 20 years.
 The second service was the Redditch to Longbridge route,

-which we took aver from Royal Motorways.
+which we took over from Royal Motorways.
 The exact original start

-date of this service is unknown but it has been running for over
+date of this service is unknown but it had been running for over

 50 years.